bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ### Step 2: Setup
 Add the following setup code to `application:didFinishLaunchingWithOptions:` method in AppDelegate.m.

+If you provide a test API token, the SDK will enter test mode.
+If you provide a production API token, the SDK will enter production mode.

+The debug setting should be set to NO in live applications.

 ```objective_c
 NSError *error;
 [BNPaymentHandler setupWithApiToken:@"<API_TOKEN>" // Required.